-If your furnace smells while heating, it’s attempting to tell you something’s wrong.
-We’ve compiled a list of the top six furnace smells so you can learn what causes them and how to repair them.
+If your furnace smells while running, it’s trying to tell you something’s up.
+We’ve compiled a list of the top six furnace smells so you can know what causes them and how to repair them.
 These include:

 - Burning smell from furnace

 - Furnace smells like burning plastic

 - Furnace smells like sewer

 If your furnace smells like burning, it’s probably occurring when you turn on your furnace for the first time in the fall.
 Like anything else in your house, your furnace accumulates dust over time.
 This dust burns off when you turn on the heat, resulting in the burning dust smell from your furnace.

 Cause: Electrical Problem

 If your furnace smells like burning plastic or burning rubber, it might have an electrical problem.
 This smell of burning can be caused by melting plastic wire casing, which is a safety hazard.
 If you’re experiencing a melted plastic smell, turn off your heating system right away and call us at for furnace repair.